Descanonge/tomate/README.md

 pip install tomate-data [feature name]
 ```

-Feature name can be Time, NetCDF, Plot, Computate.
+Feature name can be Time, NetCDF, Plot, Compute.

-The code is quickly evolving, it is recommended to upgrade it regurlarly:
+The code is evolving quickly, it is recommended to upgrade it regurlarly:

 ``` sh
 pip install --upgrade tomate-data
 ```

-Or better yet, install it directly from the development branch
+Or to even install it directly from the development branch.
-(this will place the package files in `./src`):
+This will place the package files in `./src`, from where you just have to do a `git pull`
+to update from the latest commit:

 ``` sh
 pip install -e git+https://github.com/Descanonge/tomate.git@develop#egg=tomate-data